 Dan Smith is a photographer and filmmaker from Durham, NC.

 Raised in a rural community outside Durham, Dan spent the better-part of a decade in Washington, D.C., as a national security policy analyst, before returning to his hometown, to marry and start a family, in 2006.
-From 2007 – 20014, he served as Assistant Director of Programs at the Duke University Center for International Studies.
+Currently, he serves as Student Programs Manager at the Kenan Institute for Ethics at Duke University; from 2007 – 20014, he was Assistant Director of Programs at the Duke University Center for International Studies.
 He holds a B.A. in Political Science from the George Washington University and an M.F.A. in Experimental and Documentary Arts from Duke University.

 Predominantly self-taught, since 1992, he has photographed a broad range of subject-matter, ranging from professional and amateur athletics, landscapes, catalog products, architecture, professional motorsports, international aviation events, the changing nature of southern culture and the human figure.